Godiva moves beyond chocolate to open 2,000 cafes

 The Belgium confectioner is rolling out 2,000 cafes over the next six years that will serve a complete menu of items like the croiffle, a croissant and waffle hybrid that's stuffed with fillings like cheese or chocolate and pressed on a waffle iron.
 Other items include an expanded list of coffees and a new collection of teas as well as grab-and-go items like sandwiches and yogurt parfaits.

 The cafes mark Godiva's foray into prepared meals.
-The first one officially opens in Manhattan Wednesday and is part of an ambitious growth plan spearheaded by CEO Annie Young-Scrivner, who took over Godiva's helm in 2017 after serving as a top executive at Starbucks.
+The first is in Manhattan and is part of an ambitious growth plan spearheaded by CEO Annie Young-Scrivner, who took over Godiva's leadership in 2017 after serving as a top executive at Starbucks.
 Her goal: to increase its revenue fivefold by 2025.

 The company, privately owned by Turkish Yildiz Holding AS, doesn't report sales or profits but according to reports, Godiva was about a $1 billion business in 2017.
 It expects 40% of its total sales to come from the cafes in the next five years.
 One-third of the new cafes will be in the U.S.

 Currently, the confectioner operates about 800 stores in 105 countries.
-But the fare is limited to boxed chocolates, chocolate-covered strawberries, ice cream and drip coffee.
+But the fare is limited to such items as boxed chocolates, chocolate-covered strawberries and ice cream.
+Drip coffee is available in some Godiva stores.

 Godiva wants to be more than just a gift choice for Valentine's Day or the holidays.

-"We really have a stronghold on formal gifting but we want to expand to everyday consumption," said Young-Scrivner in a phone interview with The Associated Press.
+"We really have a stronghold on formal gifting but we want to expand to everyday consumption," said Young-Scrivner.

+Some of the traditional stores will be converted into cafes, but Godiva is looking beyond malls and will also have stand-alone storefronts and airport locations.